Apl223/Portfolio/Cybersecurity/Labs/DVWA/Cross Site Request Forgery/README.md

   * As a note. the broken image symbol confirms that the <img<span>> element has been formed.
 Also meaning it wasn't escaped properly.
   ![](./images/CSRF_Medium3.png)
   #
-  * **But this wouldnt work in practice because it would require the user to paste that into said form.**
+  * **But this would be hard to pull off in practice because it would require the user to paste that into said form.
+Unless you have their session cookie, you could do it yourself.**
-  * **Even if we could get the referrer header to work on my HTML page, it wouldnt work either in practice because most sites require you to provide the current or previous password before changing someones password.**
+  * **It would also be difficult to change someone's password because most sites will require you to provide the current or previous password before changing it.**